Balancing Producer Fairness and Efficiency via Prior-Weighted Rating System Design: Model and Data

-In this section, we develop metrics that capture the two qualitative objectives described in the introduction: efficiency, and producer fairness.
-Informally, efficiency is measured by whether or not the rating system is successfully identifying high quality products.
-Individual producer fairness is measured by determining whether products of the same (or similar) quality are treated similarly.
-Below we formalize these metrics for both the fixed and responsive models.
+We now develop metrics that capture the two qualitative objectives described above: efficiency, and producer fairness.
+Informally, efficiency is measured by whether or not the rating system is successfully identifying high-quality products.
+Individual producer fairness is measured by whether products of similar true quality are treated similarly.

-\textbf{Metrics in fixed setting.} In the fixed model, we focus primarily on an \textit{accuracy} measure: the mean-squared error (MSE) of the estimated quality in predicting true quality, defined at time $t$ as
+\textbf{Metrics in fixed setting.} In the fixed model, we focus primarily on an \textit{accuracy} measure: the mean-squared error (MSE) of the estimated quality in predicting true quality, defined at timestep $t$ as

 Why MSE?
-Via the bias-variance decomposition, this metric encodes both efficiency and a metric for producer unfairness.
-For any product $v$ with true quality $q_v$, note:
+Via the bias-variance decomposition, mean-squared error encodes a metric for efficiency and a metric for producer unfairness.
+For product $v$ with true quality $q_v$:

-The bias component of the MSE captures efficiency, as platforms want to highlight the best products accurately for consumers to buy.
-When conditioned on a product with given true quality $q_v$, the variance component of the MSE represents an objective for producer fairness, as the estimator should ideally estimate products of similar true quality similarly, even if that estimated quality has bias.
+When conditioned on a product with given true quality $q_v$, the variance component of the MSE (second component on the right-hand side) represents an objective for producer fairness, as the estimator should ideally estimate products of similar true quality similarly, even if that estimated quality is biased.
+The bias component of MSE is correlated with consumer efficiency; in particular, a rating system that consistently underrates high-quality products or overrates low-quality ones will lead to poor consumer experiences.

-Ultimately, however, we note that while quality estimates (and errors therein, as MSE and its decomposition capture) correlate with consumer choices in marketplaces, such a fixed model and metrics does not capture the ``true'' utility producers and consumers derive from marketplaces.
-Thus we use different metrics in the responsive setting.
+\textbf{Metrics in responsive setting.} In the responsive setting, because consumers choose (and rate) higher rated items at higher probabilities, we base our metrics directly off of how often products are selected.
+We define $l_v$ to be the lifespan of a product $v$ in the responsive model.
+The \textit{selection rate} of a product $v$ as the fraction of times that it was rated (and thus the fraction of times the product was purchased) during its lifespan, $SR(v) := |S(v,t)|/l_v$.

-\textbf{Metrics in responsive setting.} In the responsive model, products are sampled adaptively, and thus quality estimation will be inherently biased \citep{nie2018adaptively}.
-Thus using MSE of quality estimates is not an appropriate metric in this setting.
-Instead, we focus directly on match outcomes to evaluate rating system performance in the responsive model.
-In particular, in practice, consumers draw utility from obtaining high quality items, and producers from their items being matched to consumers.
-These objectives can be naturally captured in the responsive setting, where consumers are modeled as consuming and rating higher quality-estimate items at higher probabilities.
+{\em Efficiency}.
 Formally, to measure efficiency, we use \textit{total expected regret compared to the best item in the marketplace at each time step}: